Family Floer program and non-archimedean SYZ mirror construction: structures in Lagrangian Floer theory

 Finally, we prove the divisor axiom (II-3) for $\F$.
 Take a divisor input $b=1\otimes b_0 +ds\otimes b_1$ and assume other inputs are in the form of $y_i=1\otimes x_i$ as above.
 Then, by (\ref{mC_eval0_F_eq}), we have

 Using both the divisor axiom and cyclical unitality of $\mC^{[s,1]}$, we complete the proof. \end{proof}

-\section{$A_\infty$ algebras associated to Lagrangians}
+\subsection{$A_\infty$ algebras associated to Lagrangians}

-Let $(X,\omega)$ be a symplectic manifold; let $L$ be a connected compact oriented Lagrangian submanifold equipped with a relatively spin structure.
-Recall that we denote by $\mathfrak J(X,\omega)$ the space of $\omega$-tame almost complex structures and denote by $\mathfrak J(X,L,\omega)$ (Definition \ref{semipositive_defn}) its subset consisting of those almost complex structures $J$ which does not allow negative Maslov index $J$-holomorphic disks bounding $L$.
+Let $(X,\omega)$ be a symplectic manifold; let $L$ be a connected compact oriented Lagrangian submanifold equipped with a relative spin structure.
+Denote by $\mathfrak J(X,\omega)$ the space of $\omega$-tame almost complex structures and denote by $\mathfrak J(X,L,\omega)$ (Assumption \ref{assumption-mu ge 0}) its subset consisting of those almost complex structures $J$ which does not allow negative Maslov index $J$-holomorphic disks with boundary on $L$.